anuragvohraec/use-them/README.md

 3. Now "search_key_name" in `CreateSearchableSelector.create` can be an array to search my multiple key types
 4. Bug fixed `FormMessageBloc` name can be passed in `FormInputMaker` to accpet external `FormMessageBloc`.
 5. Bug fix true disbaling of inputs upon disabling them from form bloc
+6. In `ConfirmationDialogue` now a method `userMessageChanged` is provided to track user method change

 ### "version" : "11.0.0"
 1. Upgraded Bloc them.
 Removed dependencies from lit-html. `bloc-them` itself have now has its own templating engine.